kerl/kerl/README.md

 ## Important notes

-### Compiling crypto on older macOS

-Apple stopped shipping OpenSSL in OS X 10.11 (El Capitan) in favor of Apple's own SSL library.
-That makes using homebrew the most convenient way to install openssl on macOS 10.11 or later.
-Additionally, homebrew [stopped creating](https://github.com/Homebrew/brew/pull/612) symlinks from the homebrew installation directory to `/usr/local`, so in response to this, *if* you're running El Capitan, Sierra, or High Sierra *and* you have homebrew installed, *and* you used it to install openssl, `kerl` will ask homebrew for the openssl installation prefix and configure Erlang/OTP to build with that location automatically.

-**Important**: if you already have `--with-ssl` in your `.kerlrc`, `kerl` will honor that instead, and will not do any automatic configuration.

 ### Note on .kerlrc

 Since `.kerlrc` is a dot file for `/bin/sh`, running shell commands inside the